Ministry of Electricity, Water and Renewable Energy (Kuwait)

 The Ministry of Electricity, Water and Renewable Energy is one of the government agencies in the State of Kuwait.
 It was established on January 17, 1962 and was previously known as the Ministry of Electricity and Water until the name of Renewable Energy was added to the ministry.
 The ministry is responsible for providing electricity and water services to more than three million consumers.
-Its main office is located in the Safat, in the capital of Kuwait, and the currently minister is Amani Sulaiman Buqamaz.
+Its main office is located in the Ministry Zone, in South Surra, and the current minister is Dr. Sabeeh Al-Mukhaizeem.

 Ministry tasks

 The Ministry of Electricity, Water and Renewable Energy is responsible for providing the country's needs of electric power and water for consumption and production purposes.

 The Ministry is responsible for the following matters: